dinesh0002/spacebot/README.md

 # spacebot

-this is the code for spacebot using RASA Framework
+This is the code for spacebot using RASA Framework

+initially nlu.md has only three classes ( three planets ) and five categories

+to run this
+--> have rasa installed in your environment